← Back to blog

 Detailed sizing workflow

-A practical worksheet includes:
+A practical worksheet captures:

 • camera ID and zone tier